How has technology changed, and the way it is used?

 Electronic torch height control also was introduced.
-Electronically controlling the torch-to-workpiece distance allowed the torch head to pierce the material at a greater distance from the workpiece, which minimized consumable wear and contributed to a more precise cut.
+Electronically controlling the torch-to-workpiece distance allows the torch head to pierce the material at a greater distance.
+Minimising consumable wear and contributing to a more precise cut.

 Equipment programmers used the PC to generate ASCII text files that were used to direct the machine controller.
 Many machines continue to use this technology today.

-CAD programs that could generate machine code became available in the late 1980s.
-The CAD programs combined with the PC provided a simple solution to programming the machine.
+The CAD programmes, combined with the PC, provide a simple solution to programming the machine.
 The knowledge of G-code programming was no longer the only source to program the machine control.
 CNCs that allowed programming at the machine also became popular.

 The 1980s were a time that encouraged some pioneering fabricators to run machine tools directly from the PC.
-Many who operated their machines in this way found the user interface to be much more user-friendly when compared to rudimentary commercial control software offerings.
+Many who operated their machines in this way found the user interface to be much more user-friendly, when compared to rudimentary commercial control software offerings.

 High-precision plasma cutting became available in the 1990s.
-Many cutting applications required the edge quality a laser machine could produce—no dross and smooth edges—but not the precise accuracy.
-These high-precision-plasma cutting machines became an affordable option for these types of applications.
+Many cutting applications required the edge quality a laser machine could produce; no dross and smooth edges, but not the precise accuracy.
+These high-precision plasma cutting machines became an affordable option for these types of applications.

-Today fabricators benefit from the combination of the innovations that emerged in the previous decades.
-The refinement of high-precision plasma technology, the advancement of electronic torch height control systems; and the evolution of computer control technology have resulted in a popular contour cutting solution.
+Today, fabricators benefit from the combination of the innovations that emerged in the previous decades.
+The refinement of plasma technology, the advancement of torch height controls, and the evolution of computer control technology, have resulted in a popular contour cutting solution.

-•Linear guiding technology now features higher load capacities, allowing for a stronger guide system to be mounted in a smaller place.
+- Linear guiding technology now features higher load capacities, allowing for a stronger guide system to be mounted in a smaller place.

-•AC servomotors are tuned digitally.
+- AC servomotors are tuned digitally.
 The result is smoother motion and higher speeds.

-•Antibacklash gear heads provide a more precise rotary-to-linear motion to achieve higher accuracy and torque.
+- Antibacklash gear heads provide a more precise rotary-to-linear motion to achieve higher accuracy and torque.

 Automatic nesting software, common with many new plasma cutting machines, has made it easier to maximize material usage.

 Plasma cutting systems that feature these technologies have machine motion positioning accuracy of 0.004 inch.
-Systems of the past without sinusoidal AC servomotors, anti-backlash gear heads, and precision linear guides normally would achieve only 0.015-in. positioning accuracy.
+Systems of the past without sinusoidal AC servomotors, anti-backlash gear heads, and precision linear guides, normally would achieve only 0.015-in. positioning accuracy.

-The tighter tolerance as related to positioning accuracy minimises corner overshoot and maintains straighter lines during diagonal moves.
+The tighter tolerance related to positioning accuracy minimises corner overshoot and maintains straighter lines during diagonal moves.
 This higher accuracy in machine motion directly corresponds to higher part accuracy.

-Having said that, plasma cutting systems can cut thicker materials faster than lasers and produce quality parts at the same time.
+Having said that, plasma cutting systems can cut thicker materials faster than lasers, and produce quality parts at the same time.

-Plasma technology has remained a viable cutting technology alternative even in today’s world of precision fabricating.
+Plasma technology has remained a viable cutting technology alternative, even in today’s world of precision fabricating.

-11 years ago, Hypertherm produced the Powermax600 plasma.
+11 years ago, Hypertherm produced the Powermax 600 plasma.
 It has now sold 50,000 systems, making it the best-selling system for this manufacturer.